Selam Woldemariam: Early life

 Woldemariam moved to Addis Ababa in 1972 and finished high school.
 This was at the height of the Ethiopian Civil War and classes in most schools, including Addis Ababa University were disrupted.
 Soon, all higher learning institutions were closed, while students and staff were forced to join the national campaign (Idget Behibret).
 With the Addis Ababa University closed, Woldemariam could no longer continue his education.

-Woldemariam later returned and graduated with a bachelor's of arts degree in History from Addis Ababa University in 1988.
+Woldemariam later returned and graduated with a bachelor's of arts degree in history from Addis Ababa University in 1988.
 He wrote his senior essay on Ethiopian music: "Origin and Development of Zemenawi Music in Ethiopia, 1896-1974".

 Career

 He joined The Black Soul Band while they were on tour in Addis Ababa in 1973.
 Alemayehu Eshete and Slim Jones were the main singers of the group and together with Tesfaye Lemma of Orchestra Ethiopia, they traveled to various parts of Ethiopia.
 Towards mid-1974, Woldemariam and some other members of Black Soul Band joined the Venus Club.

 After working for a year or so at the Venus Club, Woldemariam replaced Zimbabwean Ibex Band guitar player Andrew Wilson at the Ras Hotel.
 During that time, Ibex was dominated by two foreign musicians: Ismail Jingo, vocalist and percussionist and Andrew Wilson, lead guitarist.
-At the time, most foreigners were leaving Ethiopia due to the revolution and Jingo and Wilson couldn’t stay.
+At the time, most foreigners were leaving Ethiopia due to the revolution and Jingo and Wilson couldn't stay.
 As a result, the band re-formed as Ibex (II) with the inclusion of some new members.
 Mahmoud Ahmed was already in the group.
 The first recording the group did was his Ere Mela Mela album (LP) around 1975, which was later to become their first ever CD in Ethiopian history, released by a good friend, Francis Falceto on his Éthiopiques series, Éthiopiques # 7.

 Ibex disbanded in 1979 as most of its members left for the Sudan, while Mahmoud left for the US.
 The remaining three members, Giovanni Rico, Fekadu Andemeskel and Selam Woldemariam, formed ROHA Band.
 The Ibex and ROHA Band dominated the music of the 1970s and 1980s.
 They arranged and recorded well over 250 albums, 2500 songs, accompanying various Ethiopian singers.
-From 1980 to 1990, The ROHA Band traveled extensively, throughout Europe, the Middle East, and the USA as well as to some parts of Africa.
+From 1980 to 1990, The ROHA Band traveled extensively, throughout Europe, the Middle East, and the US as well as to some parts of Africa.
 Mulatu Astatke joined the ROHA Band at the Paris and Spain summer shows in 1987.